twilio/authy-openvpn/README.md

 Remember that the last one is to also check the match between `USERNAME` and `COMMON_NAME`

+__Recommended:__

+Set the `reneg-sec 0` option in your OpenVPN configuration file.
+This will prevent the server from forcing renegotiation (and asking for a new Authy token).
+Note that if your OpenVPN version is `<= 2.2` you need to set reneg-sec to a large value instead of 0.

 ### Restarting your OpenVPN server